ioBroker/ioBroker.mihome/README.md

 ### iOS
 You first need to enable local network functions by using the [iOS Mi Home App iosApp Mi](https://itunes.apple.com/fr/app/%E7%B1%B3%E5%AE%B6-%E7%B2%BE%E5%93%81%E5%95%86%E5%9F%8E-%E6%99%BA%E8%83%BD%E7%94%9F%E6%B4%BB/id957323480?mt=8)
 Install the App on a iOS device:
-- Make sure you set your region to: Mainland China under settings -> Locale - required for the moment.
+- Make sure you set your region to: `Mainland China` under `settings -> Locale` - required for the moment.
-- Mainland China and language can set on English
+- `Mainland China` and language can set on English
 - Select your Gateway in Mi Home
 - Then the 3 dots at the top right of the screen
 - Then click on about
 - Tap under Tutorial menu(on the blank part) repeatedly
 - You should see now 3 extra options listed in Chinese until you did now enable the developer mode. \[ if not try all steps again! \]
 - Choose the second new option
 - Then tap the first toggle switch to enable LAN functions.
-Note down the password (29p9i40jeypwck38 in the screenshot).
+Note down the password (`29p9i40jeypwck38` in the screenshot).
 Make sure you hit the OK button (to the right of the cancel button) to save your changes.
 - If you change here something, you lose your password!

 ## Usage
-You can use small button on temperature sensor to trigger "double Press" event.
+You can use small button on temperature sensor to trigger `double Press` event.
 Just press twice within 5 seconds.
 You can set this interval in settings, but do not set it over 10 seconds.

 ### Add device by SID
 In case of device does not recognized by its Model name it is possible to try to add device using SID.
 Currently it is applicable for __Aqara 2 channels relay control module__ which has empty model name due to some problems in Gateway firmware.

-In order to add device by SID, open DEVICE SID tab in adapter settings and specify SID and device name from the supported devices list below.
+In order to add device by SID, open `DEVICE SID` tab in adapter settings and specify SID and device name from the supported devices list below.

 For Aqara relay module it should be specified like this:
 ![by sid](img/device-sid-settings.png)

 ### Supported devices

-- gateway -           Xiaomi RGB Gateway
+- `gateway` -           Xiaomi RGB Gateway
-- sensor_ht -         Xiaomi Temperature/Humidity
+- `sensor_ht` -         Xiaomi Temperature/Humidity
-- weather.v1 -        Xiaomi Temperature/Humidity/Pressure
+- `weather.v1` -        Xiaomi Temperature/Humidity/Pressure
-- switch -            Xiaomi Wireless Switch
+- `switch` -            Xiaomi Wireless Switch
-- sensor_switch.aq2 - Xiaomi Aqara Wireless Switch Sensor
+- `sensor_switch.aq2` - Xiaomi Aqara Wireless Switch Sensor
-- sensor_switch.aq3 - Xiaomi Aqara Wireless Switch Sensor
+- `sensor_switch.aq3` - Xiaomi Aqara Wireless Switch Sensor
-- plug -              Xiaomi Smart Plug
+- `plug` -              Xiaomi Smart Plug
-- 86plug -            Xiaomi Smart Wall Plug
+- `86plug` -            Xiaomi Smart Wall Plug
-- 86sw2 -             Xiaomi Wireless Dual Wall Switch
+- `86sw2` -             Xiaomi Wireless Dual Wall Switch
-- 86sw1 -             Xiaomi Wireless Single Wall Switch
+- `86sw1` -             Xiaomi Wireless Single Wall Switch
-- natgas -            Xiaomi Mijia Honeywell Gas Alarm Detector
+- `natgas` -            Xiaomi Mijia Honeywell Gas Alarm Detector
-- smoke -             Xiaomi Mijia Honeywell Fire Alarm Detector
+- `smoke` -             Xiaomi Mijia Honeywell Fire Alarm Detector
-- ctrl_ln1 -          Xiaomi Aqara 86 Fire Wall Switch One Button
+- `ctrl_ln1` -          Xiaomi Aqara 86 Fire Wall Switch One Button
-- ctrl_ln1.aq1 -      Xiaomi Aqara Wall Switch LN
+- `ctrl_ln1.aq1` -      Xiaomi Aqara Wall Switch LN
-- ctrl_ln2 -          Xiaomi 86 zero fire wall switch double key
+- `ctrl_ln2` -          Xiaomi 86 zero fire wall switch double key
-- ctrl_ln2.aq1 -      Xiaomi Aqara Wall Switch LN double key
+- `ctrl_ln2.aq1` -      Xiaomi Aqara Wall Switch LN double key
-- ctrl_neutral2 -     Xiaomi Wired Dual Wall Switch
+- `ctrl_neutral2` -     Xiaomi Wired Dual Wall Switch
-- ctrl_neutral1 -     Xiaomi Wired Single Wall Switch
+- `ctrl_neutral1` -     Xiaomi Wired Single Wall Switch
-- cube -              Xiaomi Cube
+- `cube` -              Xiaomi Cube
-- sensor_cube.aqgl01 - Xiaomi Cube
+- `sensor_cube.aqgl01` - Xiaomi Cube
-- magnet -            Xiaomi Door Sensor
+- `magnet` -            Xiaomi Door Sensor
-- sensor_magnet.aq2 - Xiaomi Aqara Door Sensor
+- `sensor_magnet.aq2` - Xiaomi Aqara Door Sensor
-- curtain -           Xiaomi Aqara Smart Curtain
+- `curtain` -           Xiaomi Aqara Smart Curtain
-- motion -            Xiaomi Motion Sensor
+- `motion` -            Xiaomi Motion Sensor
-- sensor_motion.aq2 - Xiaomi Aqara Motion Sensor
+- `sensor_motion.aq2` - Xiaomi Aqara Motion Sensor
-- sensor_wleak.aq1 -  Xiaomi Aqara water sensor
+- `sensor_wleak.aq1` -  Xiaomi Aqara water sensor
-- ctrl_ln2.aq1 -      Xiaomi Aqara Wall Switch LN (Double)
+- `ctrl_ln2.aq1` -      Xiaomi Aqara Wall Switch LN (Double)
-- remote.b286acn01 -  Xiaomi Aqara Wireless Remote Switch (Double Rocker)
+- `remote.b286acn01` -  Xiaomi Aqara Wireless Remote Switch (Double Rocker)
-- remote.b1acn01 -    Xiaomi Aqara Wireless Remote Switch
+- `remote.b1acn01` -    Xiaomi Aqara Wireless Remote Switch
-- vibration -         Xiaomi vibration Sensor
+- `vibration` -         Xiaomi vibration Sensor
-- wleak1 -            Xiaomi Aqara Water Sensor
+- `wleak1` -            Xiaomi Aqara Water Sensor
-- lock_aq1 -          Xiaomi Lock
+- `lock_aq1` -          Xiaomi Lock
-- relay.c2acn01 -       Aqara 2 channels relay control module (__using SID number__)
+- `relay.c2acn01` -     Aqara 2 channels relay control module (__using SID number__)

 ## Changelog